 Step-by-step Guide to Build a 3D Model of an Atom

 Choose three different colors of paint for the balls.
 The colors will represent protons, neutrons and electrons.
 Decide which color you want to paint each component.

-Press a toothpick into each Styrofoam ball to create a handle for painting.
-This allows you to paint the entire ball at once.
+Press a toothpick into each Styrofoam ball to make a handle for painting.
+The handle is a mess-free way to paint the entire ball at once.

 Draw a minus sign (-) on the electrons to represent their negative charge.

 Use more toothpicks or glue to connect the protons and neutrons to build the nucleus.
 Arrange them so they look like a clump of two different colors of balls.